 Whatever you are looking for, if you don’t feel it in you right now (barring real physical limitations due to your environment/life), you ain’t gonna get it even when you accomplish your goal.
 You may feel good for a moment, sure.
 But when the dust settles, as the adrenaline of reaching the goal disappears, you will be left with the same struggles, issues.
 And how happy you are, how self-motivated you are at this point in time, will depend on who you are on the inside and your self-beliefs.

 So, here are some pointers for you:

 - If you’re trying to look for respect, you don’t need respect from other people.
 You just need to first respect yourself.
 When you respect yourself, others’ respect wouldn’t matter, not as much.

 - If you’re looking for confidence, confidence starts from within you, how you see yourself.
-Read: How to Be The Most Confident Person In The World and ‘I’m a Fraud’ – What to Do When You Have the Impostor Syndrome
+Read: How to Be The Most Confident Person In The World and 7 Tips to Overcome the Impostor Syndrome

 - If you’re looking for happiness, realize that happiness starts from your ability to appreciate what you have, the ability to see the glass as being half full — or “full” full as I like to say it (half full with air, half full with water 🙂 ).
 Read: 10 Timeless Principles for Lasting Happiness and How to Stop Comparing Yourself With Others